 You should be able to easily refer to your persona whenever needed without any difficulty.

 - First and foremost, give your buyer persona a name that you and your team can identify with.
 Also think about adding a picture of your prospective customer.
 If you have one your real customer, use that.

-- Next, add the needed facts about your buyer, which include their gender, age, geographical location, profession, etc. Use a lot of white space and bullet points instead of adding paragraphs.
+- Next, add the needed facts about your buyer, which include their gender, age, geographic location, profession, etc. Use a lot of white space and bullet points instead of adding paragraphs.

 - Last but not the least, write down more details to make the persona more real.
 Anything from your buyers’ interests to motivations will do.